mvolkmann/blog/src/swift.md

   This displays information about CPU, Memory, Disk, and Network usage.
   Click each of these to see detailed information.
-  For example, clicking CPU displays information about thread usage.
+  For example, clicking "CPU" displays information about thread usage.

 - tag icon (eighth)